Lee Zeldin, GOP nominee for NY governor, attacked at rally

 New York Republican State Committee Chairman Nick Langworthy called on Hochul to issue a security detail for Zeldin to protect him on the campaign trail.

-Hochul’s press secretary Avi Small referred questions about providing Zeldin with a security detail to New York state police.
+Hochul’s press secretary Avi Small referred questions about providing Zeldin with a security detail to New York State Police.
+State Police spokesman Beau Duffy said the agency contacted the Zeldin campaign on Friday and was discussing his security.

-Zeldin, an Army Reserve lieutenant colonel who has represented eastern Long Island in Congress since 2015, is a staunch ally of former President Donald Trump and was among the Republicans in Congress who voted against certifying the 2020 election results.

-He has focused his campaign on calling for a crackdown on crime but faces an uphill battle against Hochul.
-He’ll need to persuade independent voters — which outnumber Republicans in the state — as well as Democrats in order to win the general election.

 Zeldin and fellow Republicans pointed to Jakubonis’ release by a Perinton Town Court judge as an example of the need to reform New York’s bail laws, something he’s called on Hochul to toughen.